LIPS-scheme/lips/README.md

 https://github.com/jcubic/lips/blob/master/lib/js/bookmark.js
 ```

-Create any link in your bookmarks, edit it and copy paste the content of that file.
+Create any link in your bookmarks, edit it and copy-paste the content of that file.
 After you click on the link it will create the REPL at the bottom of the page.
 (NOTE: It may not work on every page because of content security policy;
 e.g. google.com or gihub.com)

-If you have trouble with creating the bookmarklet you can open
+If you have trouble with creating the bookmarklet, you can open
 [LISP Scheme home page](https://lips.js.org/#bookmark) where you can
 find a link that you can drag to your bookmarks.